Reviewable/Reviewable/docs/files.md

 In such cases, the file will appear together with a message explaining why the diff is missing.
 Typically, there will also be a button such as **Try Again** or **View on GitHub** by which you can override or bypass the condition.

+{:.important}
-!> Be careful if you’re trying to use `⌘-f` or `ctrl-f` to find something in the diffs when some are not shown.
+Be careful if you’re trying to use `⌘-f` or `ctrl-f` to find something in the diffs when some are not shown.

 {:.tip}
 If diffs that make sense to be shown were omitted for some reason, you'll find a special notice above the first file diff that explains what happened and lets you override the decision.
 (See screenshot below.)